 Tractor Supply (TSCO) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the retailer for farmers and ranchers had gained 15.71% over the past month.
-This has outpaced the Retail-Wholesale sector's gain of 2.3% and the S&P 500's gain of 3.76% in that time.
+Heading into today, shares of the retailer for farmers and ranchers had gained 13.96% over the past month, outpacing the Retail-Wholesale sector's gain of 4.33% and the S&P 500's gain of 4.69% in that time.

-Tractor Supply will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Tractor Supply to post earnings of $1.39 per share.
-This would mark a year-over-year decline of 10.32%.
+Wall Street will be looking for positivity from Tractor Supply as it approaches its next earnings report date.
+On that day, Tractor Supply is projected to report earnings of $1.39 per share, which would represent a year-over-year decline of 10.32%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.9 billion, up 3.83% from the prior-year quarter.

-TSCO's full-year Zacks Consensus Estimates are calling for earnings of $9.38 per share and revenue of $13.76 billion.
-These results would represent year-over-year changes of +8.94% and +8.05%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.38 per share and revenue of $13.76 billion.
+These totals would mark changes of +8.94% and +8.05%, respectively, from last year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.15% higher.
-Tractor Supply is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Tractor Supply is currently trading at a Forward P/E ratio of 24.75.
-For comparison, its industry has an average Forward P/E of 11.92, which means Tractor Supply is trading at a premium to the group.
+Investors should also note Tractor Supply's current valuation metrics, including its Forward P/E ratio of 24.76.
+This valuation marks a premium compared to its industry's average Forward P/E of 11.9.

 It is also worth noting that TSCO currently has a PEG ratio of 2.53.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Miscellaneous industry currently had an average PEG ratio of 1.01 as of yesterday's close.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 1 based on yesterday's closing prices.

 To follow TSCO in the coming trading sessions, be sure to utilize Zacks.com.